Wriver/glk/.github/ISSUE_TEMPLATE/bug_report.md

 * QA Server

 **Additional Context**
-(please change if the problem occurs has different context )
+(please change if the problem has different context )
 * Not regression issue
 * Not intermittent